 HLA associations have been reported in intermediate uveitis, in which HLA-DR is the most significant, occurring in 67-72%.
-Promising studies correlate Human Leukocyte Antigen (HLA), which are proteins encoded in the main histocompatibility complex, for recognition and immune defenses to COVID-19, which may condition an individual more susceptible or more resistant to the inflammatory storm typical of the acute phase of the disease, such as HLA-B46: 01 and HLA-B15: 03 10.
+Promising studies correlate Human Leukocyte Antigen (HLA), which are proteins encoded in the major histocompatibility complex, for the recognition and immune defenses to COVID-19, which can condition an individual more susceptible or more resistant to the inflammatory storm typical of the acute phase of the disease, such as HLA-B46:01 and HLA-B15:03 10.

-In general, the picture of intermediate uveitis is usually benign, where its complications are due to chronicity.
+In general, intermediate uveitis is usually benign, and its complications are due to chronicity.
 Glaucoma, cataracts, macular edema and maculopathy, secondary to intraocular inflammation, are possible complications 7.
-The diagnosis and early therapeutic intervention can avoid these aggravations, therefore, it is of fundamental importance to discuss the clinical and inflammatory presentations, as well as the therapeutic approach of this multisystemic viral condition, in this ongoing Pandemic, and consequently being an important public health issue.
+Early diagnosis and therapeutic intervention can prevent these problems, therefore, it is of fundamental importance to discuss the clinical and inflammatory presentations, as well as the therapeutic approach of this multisystemic viral condition in this ongoing pandemic, and therefore, an important public health issue.